PenguinSnail/Quick-Back/README.md

 `--force-ignore`: This option will force-override the sanity checks.

-**Safety Options**

-*These options reinforce behavior that is currently the default.*

-`-d, --defaults`: This options ensures that `quick-back` passes rsync the default excludes below.

 **Default Excludes: `/boot/, /run/*, /proc/*, /tmp/*, /sys/*, /dev/*, /mnt/*, media/*`**

 __Sanity Checks__